Icon Starting and Configuring the ElevateDB Server

 net start MySecondServer

 Warning You will need to verify that the port being used by each named server instance is unique, or one or more named server instance will not start due to a port conflict.
-As mentioned above, you can use the GUI ElevateDB Server run as a normal application to modify the configuration of any named server instance.
+As mentioned above, you can use the ElevateDB Server run as a normal application to modify the configuration of any named server instance.

 Image